arshappleid/template-java-springboot-api/README.md

 ## How to compile for deployment with hotreload
 Run the following command ```SPRING_PROFILES_ACTIVE=dev docker-compose up --build --watch```

+## Hotreload, but re run tests each time
+Run ```docker compose --profile test up --watch``` Will have to check container logs, to review the tests of the results.

 ## How to compile the Source Code for deployment
 Simply ```docker-compose up --build```

 ## How the code is compiled
 Technically Docker & Docker compose handles all this for us.